 - Another "sandy" example, this time from "Ripped Pants"

 SpongeBob Hey, Sandy!
 Look! (covered in a mound of sand) I'm Sandy!

-In one episode where Krabs flicks Plankton back to the Chum Bucket, he yells, "So long, shrimp!"
+- In the episode "The Algae's Always Greener" where Krabs flicks tiny Plankton back to the Chum Bucket, he yells, "So long, shrimp!"
 An actual shrimp is then seen exiting the Krusty Krab.

-One episode had Barnacle Boy sick of being sidekick and decided to become evil.
-He then announces that 'he's crossing over to the Dark side.
+- In the episode "Mermaid Man and Barnacle Boy V", Barnacle Boy gets sick of being an unrespected sidekick and decides to become evil.
+He then announces that he's crossing over to the dark side.
 Zoom out to show half of the Krusty Krab that's pitch-dark.
-When everone stares at Mr. Krabs, this is his response:
+When everyone stares at Mr. Krabs, this is his response:

 Mr. Krabs: Why should I waste money lighting the whole store?

 - In "Clams" after Mr. Krabs is crying over the loss of his dollar SpongeBob says "I've never seen Mr. Krabs so broken up" right before his body appears to be in pieces.